 Key Tenets of Communism

-- Collective Ownership: Communism calls for the means of production, to be owned collectively by the community.
+- Collective Ownership.
+Communists advocate for the means of production to be owned collectively by the community.
 This, proponents argue, prevents exploitation and wealth disparities.

-- Central Planning: Centralized planning, often led by a single-party state, is a hallmark of communist systems.
-It’s intended to ensure equitable resource distribution and promote societal welfare.
+- Central Planning.
+Centralized planning, often led by a single-party state, is a hallmark of communist systems.
+They intend to ensure equitable resource distribution and promote societal welfare.

 Democratic Socialism: Balancing Social Programs with Democracy

-Democratic socialism, on the other hand, seeks to combine the principles of socialism with a democratic political system.
-While it shares some goals with communism, democratic socialism advocates for achieving these objectives within a democratic framework.
+Democratic socialism offers a more moderate approach to achieving social and economic equality, combining the principles of socialism with a commitment to democratic governance.
+While it shares some goals with communism, such as reducing inequality and expanding social welfare, democratic socialism advocates for these changes within a framework that preserves political democracy and individual rights.

 Key Tenets of Democratic Socialism

-- Mixed Economy: Democratic socialism promotes a mixed economy, where essential services like healthcare and education are publicly funded and provided.
+- Mixed Economy: Democratic socialists promote a mixed economy, publicly funding and providing essential services like healthcare and education.

 - Progressive Taxation: Advocates of democratic socialism call for progressive taxation, where the wealthy contribute a higher percentage of their income to fund social programs.